 - Sit for examination for state licensure/ registration as a physical therapist assistant. - 2.
-Perform physical therapy interventions under the supervision of a physical therapist. - Accurately obtain patient information through data collection. - 4.
-Demonstrate accurate problem-solving abilities when working as a physical therapist assistant. - 5.
+Perform physical therapy interventions under the supervision of a physical therapist. - Accurately obtain patient information through data collection. - Demonstrate accurate problem-solving abilities when working as a physical therapist assistant. - 5.
 Competently communicate with physical therapists, patients, families and other health care providers. - 6.
-Effectively provide education to patients, families, and other caregivers. - Produce documentation supporting physical therapy services. - Demonstrate behaviors that comply with appropriate statutes and with the ethical standards established by the American Physical Therapy Association - Competently function within an interdisciplinary health care team.
+Effectively provide education to patients, families, and other caregivers. - 7.
+Produce documentation supporting physical therapy services. - 8.
+Demonstrate behaviors that comply with appropriate statutes and with the ethical standards established by the American Physical Therapy Association. - 9.
+Competently function within an interdisciplinary health care team.

-All PTA courses must be taken in sequence with the exception of electives.
+All PTA\ courses must be taken in sequence with the exception of electives.
 The curriculum is designed as a progression of increasing complexity.
-A grade of "C" or higher must be achieved in all PTA and BIO courses and a grade of "P" must be attained in the clinical education components.
+A grade of "C" or higher must be achieved in all PTA\ courses and a grade of "P" must be attained in the clinical education components.
+A grade of "C+" or better must be achieved in all BIO\ courses.

 The faculty reserves the right to withdraw a student whose clinical performance is unsatisfactory.
-Attendance for class, lab, and clinical experience is required.
-Sixty-seven (67) semester hours are required for graduation from the PTA Program.
+Attendance for class, lab, clinical experience and observations is required.
+Sixty-seven (67) semester hours are required for graduation from the PTA program.